ARIAL-IT/RLCF/RLCF.md

 b_6 = \frac{|\text{anchor\_followers}|}{|\text{subsequent\_responses}|}
 $$

-where anchor is defined as the dominant position in the first 3 responses.
+where the anchor is defined as the dominant position in the first 3 responses.

 **Implementation Architecture:**